sandudul/YouTube-Data-Analysis/FULL_PRESENTATION_VERSION.md

 ---

-## Slide 2 - Problem Statement and Objectives
+## Slide 2 - Problem Statement
 ### Slide Title
-**Problem Context and Objectives**
+**Problem Context**

 ### On-Slide Content
 - Problem: Why do some channels gain significantly higher engagement than others?
 - Core question: Is engagement driven more by content resonance than by upload volume?
-- Objectives:
+- Focus of analysis:
-  1. Identify high-resonance categories
-  2. Test if category significantly affects engagement
-  3. Model engagement as a function of resonance
+  - Resonance (views) vs engagement (subscribers)
+  - Content type (category) vs quantity (uploads)

 ### Speaker Notes
 "In platform ecosystems like YouTube, creators often assume posting more content guarantees growth.
 Our project tests a stronger hypothesis: resonance, measured through views and category response, is a more meaningful driver of engagement than pure volume."

 ### Transition
-"Next, we show the dataset and the variables we mapped to resonance and engagement."
+"Next, we outline our analytical objectives."

 ---

+## Slide 3 - Objectives
+### Slide Title
+**Analytical Objectives**

+### On-Slide Content
+1) Identify which content categories show highest resonance (views)
+2) Test whether category meaningfully affects resonance (ANOVA)
+3) Quantify and predict engagement from resonance (correlation + regression)

+### Speaker Notes
+"These objectives guide the structure of the workflow: we start with descriptive comparisons by category, then confirm differences with hypothesis testing, and finally estimate a predictive relationship between views and subscribers."

+### Transition
+"Now we show the dataset and the variables we mapped to resonance and engagement."

+---

-## Slide 3 - Dataset and Variable Mapping
+## Slide 4 - Dataset and Variable Mapping
 ### Slide Title
 **Dataset Overview and Variable Definitions**